RachitAgrawal04/Jarvis/README.md

 # Jarvis
-Tried building a voice assistant to perform various tasks like, opening various applications and folders, searching on internet, playing media, etc.
+A voice assistant for computer OS to perform various tasks such as, accessing various applications and folders on devices, searching on internet, playing media, etc.